zowe/docs-site/docs/user-guide/api-mediation/configuration-at-tls.md

 ### AT-TLS rules are not applied

-Ff the application is responding in http, the application may not be properly configured to support http-only calls.
+If the application is responding in http, the application may not be properly configured to support http-only calls.
 AT-TLS is not correctly configured.

 **Solution:**
 Ensure the rules are active and that the filters on port range and job names are properly set.